Skip to main content

 • Localized infection at the site of block.

-• Coagulopathies with platelet count below 50,000 or an INR>1.5.
+• Coagulopathies with platelet count below 50,000 or an INR\>1.5.

-measurement of visual analogue score1 week
+measurement of visual analogue score

 it is a scoring system from 0 to 100 mm where 100 represents the worst pain and 0 indicates no pain